Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Size bounds with Rényi entropy

 The previous density matrices are all classical because all the off-diagonal elements are zero.
-If the rows and columns are indexed with the computational basis, then in terms of the decohering operator (\autoref{def:decoherence_channel}), this means that $\Delta(\rho_{i}) = \rho_i$ for each $i \in \left\{ xyz, xy, yz, xz \right\}$. \end{example}
+Due to space reasons, we omit $\rho_{xz}$ and $\rho_{yz}$, but they follow the same pattern.
+If the rows and columns are indexed with the computational basis, then in terms of the pinching map (\autoref{def:pinching_map}), this means that $\Delta(\rho_{i}) = \rho_i$ for each $i \in \left\{ xyz, xy, yz, xz \right\}$. \end{example}